pinkdragon1000/Fin/README.md

 # Fin
 ![Build Status](https://travis-ci.com/pinkdragon1000/Fin.svg?token=q5n1Rmswxjw88tYJB7A8&branch=master)
 * Angular application with Java backend to keep track of financial account transactions and deposits
 * This project uses [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.
+The Java portion of this application uses Java 14 and Spring Boot.

 * End Goal: Create a Java API that will be consumed by the Angular application.

 ### Angular Application